Gender role: Men's rights

 The men's rights movement (MRM) is a part of the larger men's movement.
-It branched off from the men's liberation movement in the early-1970s.
-The men's rights movement is made up of a variety of groups and individuals who are concerned about what they consider to be issues of male disadvantage, discrimination and oppression.
+It branched off from the men's liberation movement in the early 1970s.
+The men's rights movement comprises a variety of groups and individuals concerned with what they consider issues of male disadvantage, discrimination, and oppression.
 The movement focuses on issues in numerous areas of society (including family law, parenting, reproduction, domestic violence) and government services (including education, compulsory military service, social safety nets, and health policies) that they believe discriminate against men.

-Scholars consider the men's rights movement or parts of the movement to be a backlash to feminism.
+Scholars consider the men's rights movement, or parts of it, to be a backlash against feminism.
 The men's rights movement denies that men are privileged relative to women.

 The movement is divided into two camps: those who consider men and women to be harmed equally by sexism, and those who view society as endorsing the degradation of men and upholding female privilege.

-Men's rights groups have called for male-focused governmental structures to address issues specific to men and boys including education, health, work and marriage.
+Men's rights groups have called for male-focused governmental structures to address issues specific to men and boys, including education, health, work, and marriage.
 Men's rights groups in India have called for the creation of a Men's Welfare Ministry and a National Commission for Men, as well as the abolition of the National Commission for Women.
 In the United Kingdom, the creation of a Minister for Men analogous to the existing Minister for Women, have been proposed by David Amess, MP and Lord Northbourne, but were rejected by the government of Tony Blair.
 In the United States, Warren Farrell heads a commission focused on the creation of a "White House Council on Boys and Men" as a counterpart to the "White House Council on Women and Girls" which was formed in March 2009.

 Related to this is the Father's Rights Movement, whose members seek social and political reforms that affect fathers and their children.
 These individuals contest that societal institutions such as family courts, and laws relating to child custody and child support payments, are gender biased in favor of mothers as the default caregiver.
-They therefore are systemically discriminatory against males regardless of their actual caregiving ability, because males are typically seen as the bread-winner, and females as the care-giver.
+They are therefore systemically discriminatory against males regardless of their actual caregiving ability, because males are typically seen as the bread-winner, and females as the caregiver.

 Gender neutrality

-Gender neutrality is the movement to end discrimination of gender altogether in society through means of gender neutral language, the end of sex segregation and other means.
+Gender neutrality is the movement to end discrimination of gender altogether in society through means of gender neutral language, the end of sex segregation, and other means.